Christopher-Arzate/Home/README.md

 <img align="left" width="250" height="170" src="Images/Social_Media.png"> **[Social Media Analysis ](https://github.com/Christopher-Arzate/Social_Media)**

 In this project, this was my capstone project for my fellowship at COOP.
 Our task was to group up with other analysts to look into a simulated media company's historical data to see if certain areas of the dataset could lead to plans for the company.
-My role in the project was being the Audience analyst so I was responsible for looking into the different audience segments and using KPI to identify the best/worst audiences and create 3 personality personas to present in a PowerPoint.
+My role in the project was being the Audience analyst so I was responsible for looking into the different audience segments and using KPI to identify the best/worst audiences and create 3 personality personas.

 #